carbon-language/carbon-lang/docs/design/generics/details.md

 interface Foo {
   impl as DefaultConstructible;  // See "interface requiring other interfaces".
 }
-struct Bar {  // Structs are "sized" by default. impl as Foo;
+class Bar {  // Classes are "sized" by default. impl as Foo;
 }
 fn F[T: Foo](x: T*) {  // T is unsized.